udayakumar-s/ej2-angular-docs/ej2-angular/chips/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Chips component
+# Getting started with Angular Chips component

 This section explains you the steps required to create a simple `Chip` and demonstrate the basic usage of the Chip component in an Angular environment.